-The Register Office covering the Lowick area is Ulverston
+The Register Office covering the Lowick area is Ulverston.

-In 1835 Lowick was a chapelry and a township in the parish of Ulverston
+In 1835 Lowick was a chapelry and a township in the parish of Ulverston.

+You can see the administrative areas in which Lowick has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD289860 (Lat/Lon: 54.264708, -3.093126), Lowick which are provided by:
+You can see maps centred on OS grid reference SD282850 (Lat/Lon: 54.255659, -3.103316), Lowick which are provided by:

 - Google Maps